Harman Kardon: Harman repurchases company

 After the Carter presidency, Harman sought to regain ownership of Harman International.
 In 1980 he purchased Harman International from Beatrice Foods for $55 million.
 However, the receiver group was not included in the purchase because Beatrice Foods had previously sold the group to the Japanese company Shin-Shirasuna.
 The Harman Kardon receiver group was the heart of Harman International, and in 1985 Harman purchased the receiver group and returned the company to its pre-1976 form.

 By 1991 Harman International was actually a group of loosely related companies, each selling to separate groups of audiophiles loyal to subsidiary brands like JBL, Infinity or Harman International's other brands.
 The inefficient corporate structure stretched across 21 divisions.
 Harman has merged them into five units, eliminating any duplicated departments—such as accounting—for each division.
 The savings allowed Harman to increase marketing and focus on sales in mass-merchandise stores.
 The changes worked.
 Harman International profits dramatically increased from a $19.8 million loss on sales of $587 million in fiscal 1991 to a $3.5 million profit on sales of $605 million in fiscal 1992.

 1980 brought the introduction of the Citation XX high-current amplifier, which provided quicker response to large signal transitions from the power amplifier to the speakers.
 The Citation XX amplifier was called "the world's best-sounding power amplifier" by the editors of The Audio Critic magazine.
 The amplifier was designed by Finnish engineer Matti Otala who discovered transient intermodulation distortion (TIM) in 1970 and worked to mitigate its effects in the following years.
 The Citation XX was a project to get the best possible measurements of output signals, and the best perceived sound.
 The Citation preamp was available in kit form and assembled.
 A record player with tangential pick-up arm Rabco was released in 1980, too.

 From 1999 to 2007, Harman Kardon worked to develop digital processing for audio products.
 In 1999 the company introduced the CDR-2 compact disc recorder, the first with 4X high speed dubbing.
 In 2000, Harman Kardon produced the AVR-7000 audio-video receiver, which was able to decode and process HDCD.

 Harman retired in 2007 at the age of 88.
 At that time he hired technology executive Dinesh Paliwal to succeed him as CEO.

 On March 11, 2017, Samsung Electronics announced the acquisition of Harman for a reported purchase price of US$8 billion.
+Harman makes high fidelity audio products under many brand names such as AKG, AMX, Becker, Crown, Harman Kardon, Infinity, JBL, Lexicon, dbx, DigiTech, Mark Levinson, Martin, Revel, Soundcraft, Studer, Arcam, Bang & Olufsen and BSS Audio.

+In May 2025, Harman agreed to the acquisition of Bowers & Wilkins, Marantz, Denon, Polk Audio, Definitive Technology, Classé, HEOS and Boston Acoustics as Masimo sells its consumer audio business.